The Global FlyFisher Store

 I have added a function to our system that will display the products available for a certain image, so when you click to see it in a large version, you get a hint that it's for sale.
 Articles having images that are sold on merchandise will also have links to these products in the end.

-You can go to the store on GFF here and see the GFF store on Zazzle here.
+You can go to the GFF store on Zazzle here.
 If you're in Europe you can use the UK store, the German store, the Swedish store or even the French or Spanish store.
 The buying experience is fine and payment is easy using credit cards or PayPal.
 I have tried it and ordered my first few products - and yes, I also pay.
 All I get is a discount exactly matching the percentage that would otherwise be paid out to me...